troyhacks/MoonLight/docs/moonbase/inputoutput.md

 For each board the following presets are defined:

-* Modded: if any change to the default preset is made.
-Press off to go back to standard.
-If any pin is not default, modded will be set.
+* Modded: set when any pin differs from the selected board preset.
+Press off to return to the preset defaults.
 * Max Power in Watts: adjust the brightness to approach this max power, depending on the number of LEDs used.
 Default 10: 5V * 2A = 10W (so it runs fine on USB).
 Used by LED drivers, see [Drivers](../../moonlight/drivers/)
 * Jumper1: If the board contains a jumper, it can define pin behaviour.
 Eg. select between Infrared and Ethernet.
 * Pins: Assign functionality to gpio pins.
 Other modules and nodes use the pin assignments made here.